Tari Ibaba

 }

-After setting up the controlled input, we can now use message outside the handleChange handler to access the current value of the input field.
+After setting up the controlled input, we can now use message outside the handleChange handler to get the current value of the input field.

 import { useRef, useState } from 'react';